zhengying-liu/email-recipient-recommendation/README.md

 Our team consists of four promising master students: Chia-Man, Mario, Salma and Zhengying.

-We name our team "450euros", which is accidentally the amount of prize that will be awarded to the winning team.
+We named our team "450euros", which is incidentally the amount of prize that will be awarded to the winning team.

 ### Run